2017 Arizona Bowl

 The 2017 Arizona Bowl was a college football bowl game played on December 29, 2017, at Arizona Stadium in Tucson, Arizona, United States.
 The third edition of the Arizona Bowl featured the New Mexico State Aggies of the Sun Belt Conference against the Utah State Aggies of the Mountain West Conference.
-Kickoff was scheduled for 3:30 PM MST and the game aired on CBS Sports Network.
+Kickoff was scheduled for 3:30 p.m.
+MST and the game aired on CBS Sports Network.
 It was one of the 2017–18 bowl games concluding the 2017 FBS football season.
 Sponsored by the Nova Home Loans mortgage broker company, the game was officially known as the Nova Home Loans Arizona Bowl.
 The win for New Mexico State ended a 57-year drought for bowl wins.

 Teams

 The game featured the New Mexico State Aggies against the Utah State Aggies.
 It was the 38th all-time meeting between the schools, with Utah State leading the series 30–7.
 From 1984 until 2000, and again from 2003 until 2012, New Mexico State and Utah State were members of the same conference, spanning the Big West, Sun Belt and WAC until Utah State joined Mountain West in 2013.